ssotka/Marrow/README.md

 DESCRIPTION
 ===========

-Marrow (mro.raku) is an application that will, when pointed at a standards compliant SQL relational database (at the moment only Postgresql is supported) will interrogate the the given schema's tables (defaults to public) and their relationships.
+Marrow (mro.raku) is an application that will, when pointed at a standards compliant SQL relational database which supports the Information Schema (at the moment only Postgresql and SQLite are supported) will interrogate the the given schema's tables (defaults to public) and their relationships.
 It will then generate a Cro application to serve APIs to manipulate those tables.

 ```Note: At the moment mro requires all the tables to have a field called "id" as the primary key.
 It has been tested with "id" values of integer and uuid.```